 We don’t make ‘vegan alternatives’.
 The word ‘alternative’ implies that your first choice wasn’t available.
 That you’re trying to replicate the experience of eating another food.
 Our goal is always to create food that is your first choice because it tastes good.

 We take inspiration, but never imitate.
 We’re always seeking to produce something new.
-So our superstraccia is inspired by stracciatella, our burella by burrata and our original spread by cream cheese.
+So our superstraccia is inspired by stracciatella, our burrella by burrata and our crematta by cream cheese.
 But our process is unique to us.
 The flavour is unique to those products.
 We use real ingredients.
 We slow ferment soya beans to develop those natural, tangy flavours.
 And the end result is its own product, with its own distinctive flavour.

 The superstraccia is my favourite.
 It goes in salads, sandwiches, or pasta.
 It goes on toast and pizza.
 It’s like a flavour amplifier, anywhere you want that creamy, lactic flavour.
 This morning I was eating it with a spoon.

-Our dry-aged vegetables are a new kind of product entirely.
+Another range we are working on is our dry-aged vegetables - that are a new kind of product entirely.
 We have dry-aged butternut and dry-aged beetroot, inspired by the appearance and process of making salami - but a completely different experience in texture and flavour.
 We slow roast the vegetables to allow the juices to come to the fore.
 We dry age it for 10 to 15 days - a very long process in todays world of food creation (where everything is "make it ready NOW!") - and this is what gives it that rich and developed flavour.
 The end result is endlessly versatile.
 It has a firmness to it.
 It has a dryness to it.
 It has umami.
 You can slice it thin or cube it to add to sauces.
 It’s perfect on its own, as a cold cut to eat with your favourite wine.
 It’s great in sandwiches.
 But when heated, it releases those orangey oils, full of flavour.
 Use it as a pizza topping, for example, and taste those rich oils becoming part of the flavour of your pizza.